Maximilian55/obsidian-to-notion/README.md

 When `PROJECTS_VAULT_PATH` is set, project wiki links are resolved by opening the matching `.md` file, reading its front-matter `Notion name`, and using that value for Notion lookups.
 If the file or property is missing, the exporter falls back to the literal `[[Project]]` text.

+Note titles are automatically stripped of a leading `YYYY-MM-DD ` prefix before being sent to Notion, so `2025-11-03 Standup` becomes `Standup` in the destination page title.

 ### Need to Know
 - .md files should be formatted like the `example_note.md` file include
 - we do not find a matching property in notion for the obsidian links a popup warning will show